COSMOGRAIL/COSMOULINE/README.md

 ###	5_pymcs_psf_scripts
+0 : Create a sub-catalog from alistar.cat with the psf stars that you selected by changing the psfname in setting.py

 1  : Ok, now the fun begins.
 You need to select a certain number of stars to build the PSF for each images.
 You then need to create a .cat file with these stars.
 In your configdir, create a 'psf_mypsfname.cat' with the stars you want to use for your PSF construction (same format as alistars, normstars,...)